Frequently Asked Questions

-No, you must go to the DMV in person with your documents.
-The written test is given on a 'first come, first served' basis.
-After you have completed the vision and written test, they will schedule you for a driving test.
+No. You must go to the DMV in person.
+The knowledge test is given on a "first come, first serve" basis.
+Once you have completed the knowledge test, you will receive an instruction permit.

 This is an identification card with your picture and information on it.
 It can be used as legal identification in the United States for proof of age, but not for driving a vehicle.
 In many cases such as cashing a check at the bank, it can be used instead of a passport for identification purposes.
 The minimum age for an ID card is 10 years.
 If you have a driver license you do not need an ID card.

 Non U.S. Citizens who have applied for, but not received, a Social Security number may attest to this on the driver license application.
 They are not required to provide proof of a Social Security number.